kchu100/SQL/README.md

 ***Window Functions***
 - A window function performs a calculation across a set of table rows that are somehow related to the current row.
-This is comparable to the type of calculation that can be done with an aggregate function.
+- This is comparable to the type of calculation that can be done with an aggregate function.
-But unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row — the rows retain their separate identities.
+- But unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row — the rows retain their separate identities.
-Behind the scenes, the window function is able to access more than just the current row of the query result.
+- Behind the scenes, the window function is able to access more than just the current row of the query result.

 **Types**
 - Row_number(): will always start at 1 then increase by 1
 - Rank(): would give the identical rows a rank of 2, then skip ranks 3 and 4, so the next result would be 5
 - Dense_rank():  same as row_number(), but rows with duplicates will not increase instead will keep the number; no ranks will be skipped

+Syntax: ***row_number()*** OVER ( [ PARTITION BY value_expression , ... [ n ] ] order_by_clause )
+- PARTITION BY not required
+- ORDER BY required

 - lag(): pulls from previous rows
 - lead(): pulls from following rows